nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 ## Split Build from Final Image

+{{< callout type=question >}}
-> **Question:** Ok, but why does it matter how big our base image is?
+Ok, but why does it matter how big our base image is?

->
-> **Answer:** When we're building Docker containers start up time is a large cost in the
-> (typically) highly elastic infrastructure environments these applications usually run in.
+**Answer:** When we're building Docker containers start up time is a large cost in the (typically) highly elastic infrastructure environments these applications usually run in.
-> Because of this, we want to make sure that we reduce the startup time of our application
-> as much as possible.
-The easiest way to reduce this start up time of our container is to
-> reduce the size of the final image that's being created.
-It's important because when the Docker
-> daemon starts a new instance of your container it's going to pull down the container image
-> _(typically if it's not already installed, but in some cases **[always](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy)**)_
-> from the registry which will scale (generally) linear with the size of the image itself.
+Because of this, we want to make sure that we reduce the startup time of our application as much as possible.
+The easiest way to reduce this start up time of our container is to reduce the size of the final image that's being created.
+It's important because when the Docker daemon starts a new instance of your container it's going to pull down the container image _(typically if it's not already installed, but in some cases **[always](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy)**)_ from the registry which will scale (generally) linear with the size of the image itself.
+{{</ callout >}}

 To reduce the image size we will be employing several optimizations to our build process.
 The first optimization we're going to use is to split the building of our application from the running of our app.